Biohydrogen: Production by algae

 The biological hydrogen production with algae is a method of photobiological water splitting which is done in a closed photobioreactor based on the production of hydrogen as a solar fuel by algae.
 Algae produce hydrogen under certain conditions.
 In 2000 it was discovered that if C. reinhardtii algae are deprived of sulfur they will switch from the production of oxygen, as in normal photosynthesis, to the production of hydrogen.

+Green algae express [FeFe] hydrogenases, being some of them considered the most efficient hydrogenases with turnover rates superior to 104 s−1.
+This remarkable catalytic efficiency is nonetheless shadowed by its extreme sensitivity to oxygen, being irreversibly inactivated by O2.
+When the cells are deprived from sulfur, oxygen evolution stops due to photo-damage of photosystem II, in this state the cells start consuming O2 and provide the ideal anaerobic environment for the native [FeFe] hydrogenases to catalyze H2 production.

 Photosynthesis

 Photosynthesis in cyanobacteria and green algae splits water into hydrogen ions and electrons.
 The electrons are transported over ferredoxins.
 Fe-Fe-hydrogenases (enzymes) combine them into hydrogen gas.
 In Chlamydomonas reinhardtii Photosystem II produces in direct conversion of sunlight 80% of the electrons that end up in the hydrogen gas.

-Light-harvesting complex photosystem II light-harvesting protein LHCBM9 promotes efficient light energy dissipation.
-The Fe-Fe-hydrogenases need an anaerobic environment as they are inactivated by oxygen.
-Fourier transform infrared spectroscopy is used to examine metabolic pathways.
-In 2020 scientists reported the development of algal-cell based micro-droplets for multicellular spheroid microbial reactors capable of producing hydrogen alongside either oxygen or CO2 via photosynthesis in daylight under air.
-Enclosing the microreactors with synergistic bacteria was shown to increase levels of hydrogen production.
+In 2020 scientists reported the development of algal-cell based micro-emulsion for multicellular spheroid microbial reactors capable of producing hydrogen alongside either oxygen or CO2 via photosynthesis in daylight under air.
+Enclosing the microreactors with synergistic bacteria was shown to increase levels of hydrogen production via reduction of O2 concentrations.

-Specialized chlorophyll
+Improving production by light harvesting antenna reduction

 The chlorophyll (Chl) antenna size in green algae is minimized, or truncated, to maximize photobiological solar conversion efficiency and H2 production.
-The truncated Chl antenna size minimizes absorption and wasteful dissipation of sunlight by individual cells, resulting in better light utilization efficiency and greater photosynthetic productivity by the green alga mass culture.
+It has been shown that Light-harvesting complex photosystem II light-harvesting protein LHCBM9 promotes efficient light energy dissipation.
+The truncated Chl antenna size minimizes absorption and wasteful dissipation of sunlight by individual cells, resulting in better light utilization efficiency and greater photosynthetic efficiency when the green alga are grown as a mass culture in bioreactors.

 Economics

-It would take about 25,000 square kilometre algal farming to produce biohydrogen equivalent to the energy provided by gasoline in the US alone.
+With current reports for algae-based biohydrogen, it would take about 25,000 square kilometre algal farming to produce biohydrogen equivalent to the energy provided by gasoline in the US alone.
 This area represents approximately 10% of the area devoted to growing soya in the US.